2026-05-08 · meal plan, weight loss, nutrition, calorie deficit · 17 min read

 For weight loss, prioritize protein, then fiber, then fat.
 A practical macro split at 1,500 calories looks like this:

 - Protein: 110 to 130 grams per day (roughly 30 to 35 percent of calories).
 Protein preserves muscle in a deficit, has the highest thermic effect of any macro, and keeps you full.
 See our protein intake guide for ranges by body weight.
+To anchor 25 to 35 grams at the first meal, swap any breakfast below for one from our high-protein breakfast template.

 - Carbohydrates: 150 to 180 grams per day (roughly 40 to 45 percent of calories).
 Anchored on whole grains, beans, fruit, and vegetables.
 Fiber should land around 25 to 35 grams.